 The thoracic outlet is a small area between your collarbone, first rib and vertebra.
 Thoracic outlet syndrome (TOS) is a group of conditions characterized by compression of the nerves, arteries or veins in this space.
 Thoracic outlet syndrome can cause neck and shoulder pain, numbness and tingling of the fingers and a weak grip.
 If left untreated, TOS can lead to increased pain and decreased function.
 Certain forms of the disease can cause serious blood clots.

-Nerve-related thoracic outlet syndrome
+Nerve-related thoracic outlet syndrome symptoms:

 Vein or artery-related thoracic outlet syndrome symptoms:

 Specific treatment varies depending on the type of TOS and may include:

-The Heart & Vascular Center is located in the Shapiro Cardiovascular Center, across the street from BWH’s main 75 Francis Street entrance.
+The Heart & Vascular Center is located in the Shapiro Cardiovascular Center, across the street from Brigham and Women’s main 75 Francis St. entrance.
 The Heart & Vascular Center brings together the full range of services in one location, fostering seamless and coordinated care for all cardiovascular patients.